 4. LED Lights are ideal for parking lot structures

 There are a lot of elements that make LED lights ideal for parking lot lighting.
-Aside from providing better light and energy savings, LED lights can also provide a wider range of color temperature.
+Aside from providing better light and energy savings, LED lights can also provide a wider range of color temperatures.
 LED lights can be adjusted to a certain light color temperature.
 This determines if the light emitted is cool or warm in terms of color.
-Warm colors have a reddish to yellowish hue, while cool colors have a bluish dn purple tint.
+Warm colors have a reddish to a yellowish hue, while cool colors have a bluish in purple tint.
 This also affects how the light is distributed, how much heat the lamps produce, and how eco-friendly each fixture can be.

-5. Controlled LED parking lot Lights
+5. Controlled LED parking lot lights

 One of the many advantages of LED light is that it can be controlled to emit your preferred lighting.
 This means light that can be dimmed, light can be adjusted for passive infrared, and even lights that can detect motion.
 With this flexibility, not only can you provide safety and convenience for the people in your parking lot, but you can also add another element of safety and security.
-There are also LED lights that can dim when natural light is high, and get brighter when the it is darker outside.
-These outside light sensors can are easily installed along with LED light fixtures.
+There are also LED lights that can dim when natural light is high, and get brighter when it is darker outside.
+These outside light sensors can be easily installed along with LED light fixtures.

 6. Maintenance and Upkeep

-The most common cause of why lamps fail or stop is because they are exposed to heat for a longer period of time.
+The most common cause why lamps fail or stop is because they are exposed to heat for a longer period of time.
 That is why lamps that are on for a long period, such as parking lot lamps, have a tendency to have a shorter shelf life.
 But that is not the case with LED parking lot lights.
-LED lights produce less heat and they are less likely to be replaced or repaired.
-This means less maintenance and a longer shelf life for your parking lot.
+LED lights produce less heat and are less likely to be replaced or repaired.
+This means less maintenance and longer shelf life for your parking lot.
 Not only is this less of a hassle, but it minimizes upkeep costs.